 Parking Validation Guidelines

-On event days, upon request, customers parking in the Red, Green, Yellow and Purple Decks at The Battery Atlanta who spend $50 or more at ALL merchants, will be provided a parking validation directly from the merchant or restaurant.
+On event days, upon request, customers parking in the Red, Green, Silver, Yellow and Purple Decks at The Battery Atlanta who spend $50 or more at ALL merchants, will be provided a parking validation directly from the merchant or restaurant.
 You may aggregate same-day receipts from The Battery Atlanta merchants to achieve $50 and may visit any merchant to receive a parking validation.
 Groups splitting checks will receive one validation per every $50 spent.
 Hyundai Valet receipts do not count toward event day validations.

 *Event days apply to Coca-Cola Roxy Concerts and events in Truist Park.